Catskill Mountain Railroad: Ridership

+Ridership levels have varied with service changes and the 2016 termination of service from Phoenicia.
+The CMRR saw record ridership in 2023 and then again in 2024.

+Over 80% of passengers in 2024 were from outside Ulster County, with 21% of riders from New York City and Long Island.

 History

 Catskill Mountain Railroad

 In 1973, the Catskill Mountain Transportation Corp.
 "CMCT" was formed with the goal of purchasing the former Ulster and Delaware Railroad for freight and passenger service.

+On October 2, 1976, freight service ceased on the Catskill Mountain Branch.

 In 1979, Ulster County purchased the portion of the former Ulster and Delaware Railroad from MP 2.9 to MP 41.4, a total of 38.6 mi, for $1.5 million, with the goal of resuming freight service and initiating a tourist train.
 The line had ceased passenger operations on March 31, 1954, and freight operations on October 2, 1976.

 In 1980 and 1981, members of the Kingston Model Railroad club cleared brush on the line.

 In 1982 members of the CMCT and the Kingston Model Railroad club formed the Catskill Mountain Railroad "CMRR", with the purpose of operating freight and passenger service on the former Ulster and Delaware Railroad from Kingston to Highmount, NY, a total of 38.6 miles of track.

 In 1982, Ulster County leased its entire 38.6 mile portion of the line to the CMRR.
 On August 9, 1982, CMRR initially began operations in Phoenicia, using track cars and trailers to haul tourists and tubers three miles along Esopus Creek to Mt.
 Pleasant station.
-The railroad was incorporated on March 7, 1983, as a for-profit railroad corporation in the state of New York.
+The railroad was incorporated on March 7, 1983, as a railroad corporation in the state of New York.
 William Haysom was its first President.

 In 1985, the CMRR began running full-sized equipment consisting of CMRR No.1, "The Duck", a flat car and caboose.
 Earl Pardini became president to help guide them through the transition.
 Pardini was with the D&U at its startup, helping to train its engineers and conductors.
 He agreed to come aboard, and the CMRR embarked on a period of serious expansion.
 Pardini had been a member of the former CMCT, and was brakeman on the last freight train on October 2, 1976.

 In 1986, Ulster County reconnected the line with Conrail at Kingston.
 The railroad purchased a variety of second-hand locomotives, coaches and freight cars which were shipped by rail to Kingston.
 Some of the equipment was refurbished and used immediately, while the rest sat in storage until needed.
 Also in 1986, the CMRR signed its first multi-year lease with Ulster County, for five years, and began switching freight for the Kingston Recycling Center as well as operating tourist train service from Phoenicia to Mt.
 Tremper, New York.

 In 1987, a devastating flood washed out Campground Curve, between Phoenicia and Mt.
 Tremper.
 In conjunction with NYSDOT and Ulster County, this damage was repaired and service restored in 1988.
 Operations focused on Phoenicia to Mt.
 Tremper, with limited operations in Kingston.